Abstract Submission Guidelines

 - When submitting your abstract, consider and choose both a preferred section and an alternative section in case the abstract will not be considered suitable for the preferred section.

-- The abstract title is limited to 150 characters and should be capitalised in the usual way for titles – (e.g. This is the Title of my Abstract for Presentation at EISA PEC 2021 in Msida).
+- The abstract title is limited to 150 characters and should be in a Sentence case– (e.g. This is the title of my abstract for presentation at EISA PEC 2021)

 - Up to 10 authors can be listed under one abstract (including presenting author).

 - Maximum abstract length is 1800 characters.